nikked/drl-crypto-portfolio-management/README.md

 * feature: a small test dataset to run through full pipeline
     * can be run with unittests to rapidly check scenarios
 * refactor train_test_analyse.py
+* write docstrings to each function and refactor further
 * write a small unit test that is run on a precommit hook
 * improve requirements.txt : decide an specific env that the code is ran on
 * add coverage to git hook